boulevard-h/sonork/README.md

-# kronos
+# Kronos

-*From the NDSS 2025 paper: "Kronos: A Secure and Generic Sharding Blockchain Consensus with Optimized Overhead"*
+From NDSS 2025 submission: *"Kronos: A Secure and Generic Sharding Blockchain Consensus with Optimized Overhead"*.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13373251.svg)](https://doi.org/10.5281/zenodo.13373251)

-Proof-of-Concept implementation for a sharding asynchronous BFT consensus framework.
+Proof-of-Concept implementation for a sharding blockchain consensus framework.

-Two protocols are currently available as intra-shard protocols: Speeding-Dumbo(main-branch), Rotating-Hotstuff(hotstuff-branch).

-### Quick Start

-#### ubuntu
+In this project, the intra-shard BFT protocol is implemented using asynchronous Speeding-Dumbo (in the main-branch) or partially synchronous Rotating-Hotstuff (in the hotstuff-branch).

+### Running on Local Machines

-1. To run the benchmarks at your local machine (with Ubuntu 18.04 LTS), use env-batch.sh to  install all dependencies:
+The project can be run on local machines (with Ubuntu 18.04 LTS) after using env-batch.sh to install all dependencies:

 `sudo ./env-batch.sh`

-    *Note: Some underlying dependencies may be missing when configuring the local environment, such as **libssl-dev** or **libgmp3-dev**.
-Please install it yourself.
-This issue will not occur with subsequent docker and aws environments.
-    Some error messages during environment configuration do not affect the overall running process of the test code (for example, the Make Test error of charm).
-After the configuration is complete, you can run the code first without having to solve all the errors.*
+*Note: The bash script includes all necessary dependencies to run Kronos on a clean Ubuntu 18.04 LTS machine.
+If any dependencies are still reported as missing after running the script (likely due to OS differences or other factors), please install the missing dependencies manually.
+This issue will not occur when using Docker or during distributed deployment.
+Additionally, some error messages encountered during environment configuration (e.g., the Make Test error from charm) do not affect the overall execution process.
+Once the configuration is complete, you can run the code without resolving all the errors.*

-2. A quick start to run kronos can be:
+A quick start to run Kronos with Speeding-Dumbo (*main-branch*) can be:

    `./start.sh 3 4 1 1000 5 0 12 1250 3000`